 I said time and again that I try to avoid fried foods whenever possible; usually I will try to replace frying with baking.
-But there are exceptions to every rule!
-And these Traditional Molisani Christmas Eve Fritters are one such exception.

 Growing up Italian meant so many things to me, and one of the best things about my Italian family was all the get-togethers during the holidays.
 In preparation for Christmas, my mom and nonna would make these delicious screppelle.
 They are great when they are fresh, but don’t keep especially well, so there was always a mad-rush on Christmas Eve morning, trying to get everything done.